 Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

-Invasive Barberry taking over forest floors stays green in the shade.
+Invasive Barberry, taking over forest floors, stays green in shade.

-Thankfully there are wonderful alternatives to barberry that are gaining popularity.
-Dwarf purple-leaved Weigela such as Weigela florida ‘Wine and Roses’, ‘Midnight Wine’, or ‘Fine Wine’ are gorgeous deer-resistant alternatives.
-Substitutes to the larger maroon leaf barberry are my favored Smoke Bush, Cotinus coggygria, growing ten to fifteen feet though manageable with pruning.
+There are stunning alternatives to Barberry that are gaining popularity.
+Dwarf purple-leaved Weigela, such as Weigela florida ‘Wine and Roses’, ‘Midnight Wine’, or ‘Fine Wine’, are gorgeous deer-resistant alternatives.
+Substitutes for the larger maroon leaf barberry are my favored Smoke Bush, Cotinus coggygriagrowing ten to fifteen feet, though manageable with pruning.
 The smoke-like plumes of flowers give it its common name.
-Then there’s Eastern Ninebark (Physocarpus opulifolius) – ‘Diablo’ my fav growing four to eight feet though you can keep it about four feet by cutting to a foot high each March.
+Then there’s Eastern Ninebark (Physocarpus opulifolius) – ‘Diablo’, my favorite, which grows four to eight feet tall.
+You can keep it about four feet tall by cutting it to a foot high each March.

-For an alternative to gold barberry, I’ve heard Golden Jackpot Weigela, Weigela florida ‘MonRigney’ is a winner.
+For an alternative to gold Barberry, consider Golden Jackpot Weigela, Weigela florida ‘MonRigney’.
 Of course, there’s Chamaecyparis pisifera ‘Aurea Nana’ or ‘Golden Mop’.
-Folks call them Gold Thread Cypress and tend to plant them next to barberry, chopping them into yellow, maroon, yellow, and maroon meatballs.
-Rather, may I suggest gold threads stand alone and allow them to grow into their feathery full-bodied selves?
+Folks call them Gold Thread Cypress and tend to plant them next to Barberry, chopping them into yellow, maroon, yellow, and maroon meatballs.
+Instead, may I suggest Gold Threads stand alone and allow them to grow into their feathery, full-bodied selves?
 Garden Dilemmas?
-Askmarystone@gmail.com
+Askmarystone@gmail.com and your favorite Podcast App.

 Mary Stone, owner of Stone Associates Landscape Design & Consulting.
 As a Landscape Designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, 'Garden Dilemmas?
 Ask Mary', began in 2012.
 I dream of growing the evolving community of readers into an interactive forum to share encouragement and support in Garden and Personal Recoveries - seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Thank you for visiting!
 Mary